wecacuee/razer-blade-ubuntu-trusty-installation/README.md

 * In my case `libcuda.so.1` was missing which comes with package `libcuda1-367`

-# Updates breaks the bumblebee configuration
+# Update to nvidia-375 breaks the bumblebee configuration
 * Symptom: gnome-session goes into a loop and throws you back to the login screen.
 * Attempt 1: Fix nvidia-367 -> nvidia-375 in all the files referred above.
 (Need to find a better solution)
 * Attempt 2: Reinstall cuda drivers